wundergraph/wundergraph/packages/sdk/src/client/README.md

 ### Operations

 Query and mutation errors are returned as a `GraphQLResponseError` object.
-We expose the original GraphQL errors object as `errors` property.
+By default, the first error specifiy the error message but you can access all GraphQL errors through the `errors` property.
-Network errors and non 2xx responses are returned as a `ResponseError` object and contain the status code response as `statusCode` property.
+Network errors and non 2xx responses are returned as a `ResponseError` object and contain the status code as `statusCode` property.

 ```ts
 const { data, error } = await client.query({